Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

-where if there is no ambiguity in the context, it is said that the measurement is performed in basis $\ket{m}$; thereby, the projective operator $P_m$ can be written as $P_m = \ket m \bra m $.
+If there is no ambiguity in the context, it is said that the measurement is performed in basis $\ket{m}$; thereby, the projective operator $P_m$ can be written as $P_m = \ket m \bra m $.

-From the preceding exposition, it is evident that generally, post-measurement qubits $\ket\phi$ alter their state to a particular basis $\ket m$ with probability $p(m)$, unless the basis of measurement coincides with $\ket\phi$ and $\ket{\phi^\bot}$.
-This characteristic is in stark contrast to classical bits, which, irrespective of the form of measurement (observation) or the frequency with which measurements are performed, remain in their initial state.
-For a state such as $\ket\phi = \sum_{i = 0}^{2^n - 1} c_i \ket{i}$, executing a projective measurement $P_i = \ket i \bra i$ will result in $\ket{i}$ with a probability of $|c_i|^2$.
+From the preceding discussion, it is clear that, in general, post-measurement qubits $\ket\phi$ collapse to a particular basis state $\ket m$ with probability $p(m)$, unless the measurement basis aligns with $\ket\phi$ and its orthogonal complement $\ket{\phi^\bot}$.
+This behavior contrasts with classical bits, which retain their initial state regardless of the form or frequency of observations (measurements).
+For a quantum state such as $\ket\phi = \sum_{i = 0}^{2^n - 1} c_i \ket{i}$, performing a projective measurement $P_i = \ket i \bra i$ will yield the outcome $\ket{i}$ with a probability of $|c_i|^2$.